hossbeast/fab/doc/conventions.md

   fails exactly when the underlying function fails

 x _name_ (xapi)
-* xapi-enabled proxy function that invokes fatality exactly when the underlying function fails
+* xapi-enabled proxy function that fails exactly when the underlying function fails

 u _name_ (union)
 * fails only in some subset of failure cases of the underlying function as